Tests offer little or no benefit to patients, but have several potential downsides.

 Teach girls to wipe from the front to back after going to the bathroom

-Make your child doesn’t get constipated
+Make sure your child doesn’t get constipated

 When should I call my child’s healthcare provider?